[Seoul] Hanilkwan was a surprise find for me, though it already has a reputation of serving quality traditional Korean course meals.

-Hanilkwan has also been featured in the Michelin Bib Gourmand Guide, praised by Michelin inspectors.
+Hanilkwan has also been featured in the Michelin Bib Gourmand, praised by Michelin inspectors.

 “Few restaurants in Seoul can claim the same longevity and history as Hanilkwan can.
 Since 1939, the restaurant has been honoring the traditions of Seoul-style food, rooted in royal court cuisine.”